Equivalence of ISO Noise on different Sensor Sizes

 - The Micro Four Third (MFT) Olympus OM-5 (factor 2.0).

 Clearly, the noise gets worse in each step down the sensor size.
-The Nikon Z5 does no longer produce a clean image, of course, but a useable one.
-I allow it to go up to ISO1600 which is sufficient for my photography.
-The image at the start of this posting has been taken with ISO1600.
+The Nikon Z5 no longer produces a clean image, of course, but a usable one.
+I allow it to go up to ISO1600, which is sufficient for my photography.
+The photo at the start of this posting was taken at ISO 1600.

 However, we can also use the tool to compare equivalent ISO settings.
 For this, we decrease the ISO approximately by the square of the sensor factor.

-Now, the images look quite similar.
-Any differences may be due to the lenses that have been used by DPR.
+Now, the images look pretty similar.
+Any differences may be due to the lenses DPR has used.
 As far as I know, they used the best prime lenses for these shots.

 We learn that there are equivalent ISO settings